hakyimlab/MetaXcan/software/Readme.md

 HG00102 GBR EUR female
 ...
 ```
-This is hardly ever necessary.
+This script is hardly ever necessary.
 You might use it occasionally to reduce file sizes
 used at the covariance script step (**M01_covariances_correlations.py**).

 ## M01_covariances_correlations.py